Fiona-MC/TheoryCoOccur-pub/README.md

-# Code for "Pigeon Dies Alone on a Rock and other opinions"
+# Code for "Co-occurrence networks can preserve emergent properties of ecological communities"

 DOI: [To be added]